Phillips Collection of Popular Music

 The Hill Collection and Phillips Collection contain most, but not all, of the popular music in the Fine Arts Library.
 The Phillips Collection, originally the University of Arizona collection of popular music, was renamed after Elsie Phillips, the first University of Arizona Music Librarian.
 The collection contains music to 5,000 tunes.

 These special collections of fragile and irreplaceable music are non-circulating.
-Items from these collections are not listed in the University's online catalog , but are listed in separate indexes.
-Music titles located in the circulating collection are listed in the University's online catalog .
+Items from these collections are not listed in the library catalog , but are listed in separate indexes.
+Music titles located in the circulating collection are listed in the library catalog .

 Using the Phillips Collection Paper Index